 The NICE guideline for ‘non-specific neck pain’, includes the guidance to remain as active as normal, seek support and advice at a specialist clinic, for education, management advice, manual therapy including spinal manipulation, mobilisation and soft tissue treatment by an osteopath, hydrotherapy application, increase in muscle strength and specialist exercise therapy for rehabilitation.

 At Elementary Health we provide a seamlessly layered combination approach, of education and therapeutic application.
-This includes education of anatomy and pain theories, manual therapy, osteopathy, posture advice and training, lifestyle advice, hydrotherapy guidance, dietary overviews, and dynamic exercise therapy with motor control training rehabilitation.
+This includes diagnosis, education of anatomy and pain theories, manual therapy, osteopathy, posture advice and training, lifestyle advice, hydrotherapy guidance, dietary overviews, and dynamic exercise therapy with motor control training rehabilitation.
 All of these work together to provide a uniquely structured approach, towards the aim of restoring your brain’s interpretation, or ‘mapping’ of your healthy functioning body, giving you back the control!

 Book a consultation to get that pain free control back.

 01223 902 433